rocky-linux/documentation/docs/labs/systems_administration_I/lab7-software_management.md

         Hopefully the configure stage went smoothly and you can go on to the compilation stage.

-        If you got some errors during the configure stage, you should carefully look through the tail-end of the output to see the source of the error.
+        If you get some errors during the configure stage, you should carefully look through the output's tail-end to see the error's source.
 The errors are *sometimes* self-explanatory and easy to fix.
 For example, you might see an error like:

         configure: error: no acceptable C compiler found in $PATH